Saker Cars

-Saker (Saker Sports Cars) are designed and built in Feilding, New Zealand by Bruce Turnbull of Turnbull Engineering from 1989 to 2002.
+Saker (Saker Sports Cars) were designed and built in Feilding, New Zealand, by Bruce Turnbull of Turnbull Engineering from 1989 to 2002.
 Turnbull has been providing technical assistance in the development of the Hulme F1.
 Since 2002 Sakers are being built and designed in Etten-Leur, Netherlands by Saker Sportscars B.V.

 Models

 The Saker SV1 was the first model of the car, entering limited production in 1992.
 The car was road legal and regularly used for touring and competition.
 The SV1 was designed to be powered by a variety of engines, including V8 and V6.
 They were sold in the UK, Japan and New Zealand.

 In 1999 Turnbull introduced the Saker SVS GT and SVS Sprint.
 The Sprint was an open-top version.
 These model features updated chassis and mechanics.
 The main changes were to the space-frame chassis, which was stretched by about 100 mm to allow it to accept a wider range of engines.
 The most common engine used was the Subaru Impreza WRX turbo flat-four with a converted transaxle for rear-wheel-drive, although Subaru flat-sixes could also be fitted.
 Both the GT and Sprint were manufactured in the Netherlands, though there was a dispute over the licensing.

 A small number, as few as three, of race-only Saker GTs were also manufactured under license in the USA.
 One road-going Saker SVS was imported from New Zealand into the US in 2004.
 It was fitted with a Lexus 1UZ-FE 4.0-liter V8 engine mated to a Renault UN1 5-speed Transaxle.
 Since then it has been modified to accept a highly tuned Chevy LS6 5.7L V8, that produces almost 500bhp, mated to an Audi 01E (DQS variant) 6-speed transaxle.
 At the time of the engine change the owner also modified the body, headlights, tail lights, and front bumper/splitter to make the car look more modern.